Graylog2/documentation/pages/configuration/multinode_setup.rst

 .. note:: To avoid that your database can be screwed by someone else your `Replica Set should be setup with authentication <https://docs.mongodb.com/v2.6/tutorial/deploy-replica-set-with-auth/>`__.

+.. important:: Understand the `connection string <http://docs.mongodb.org/manual/reference/connection-string/>`__ is important to succeed with user and *Replica Set* authentication.

 Elasticsearch
 =============

 The ressources `provided by elastic <https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-configuration.html>`__ should help you to install a robust configuration.
-Important to name is, that your cluster should not simple named *elasticsearch*.
-Just choose anything else, because this is the default name and any elasticsearch instance that is started in the same network will connect to the cluster.
+Important to name is, that your cluster should not simple named *Elasticsearch*.
+Just choose anything else, because this is the default name and any Elasticsearch instance that is started in the same network will connect to the cluster.

 .. note:: Graylog does not work with Elasticsearch clusters that run with `Shield <https://www.elastic.co/products/shield>`__ at the current version.
 Your cluster need to be secured by design and not additional software.